 Consider future changes in circumstances

 You will need to bear in mind that when you agree to enter in to a Binding Child Support Agreement, it takes into account each of your circumstances at that time.
 What if 12 months down the track your former partner starts earning a lot of more or reduces his or her hours of work to part-time?
 What if one of you loses your job?
-What if the payer has investments that can be sold while claiming he or she can’t pay child support?
+What if the payer has investments that can be sold while claiming he or she cannot pay child support?
 What if he or she re-partners and has another child?
-Is that person’s income or assets relevant?
+Is that person's income or assets relevant?
 What if an AVO has been issued?
-The skills of your lawyer in drafting the BCSA are very important in ensuring that the agreement properly reflects the intentions of the parties and ties off the possible risk areas that a change in a party’s personal circumstances may mean.
+The skills of your lawyer in drafting the BCSA are very important in ensuring that the agreement properly reflects the intentions of the parties and ties off the possible risk areas that a change in a party's personal circumstances may mean.
 For example, considering matters such as what happens if a payer loses his or her job and receives social security payments requires careful consideration and precise drafting by your lawyer to ensure that the obligation to pay child support continues.
-Your lawyer’s negotiation skills are also very important because it is common for the proposed BCSA to be revised multiple times before the terms are agreed upon by the parties to the agreement and your lawyer needs to understand what are your non-negotiable needs as opposed to your wants that can be used to bargain on your behalf.
+Your lawyer's negotiation skills are also very important because it is common for the proposed BCSA to be revised multiple times before the terms are agreed upon by the parties to the agreement and your lawyer needs to understand what are your non-negotiable needs as opposed to your wants that can be used to bargain on your behalf.